BrockCruess/BROCK-bot/README.md

 ### `/unflag [user_id]`
 Unflag a user as a scammer and unban them in all servers that use BROCK Bot.
 To be used if a user was mistakenly flagged.

+### `/permit [user_id]`
+Temporarily permit a new or existing user account to bypass certain automated checks (like minimum account age or blocked nickname) for 24 hours.
+This is useful for allowing legitimate new users who might otherwise be caught by filters.
+- `user_id`: The ID of the user to permit.

 ### `/check_token [assetid]`
 Check if a Cardano asset ID (fingerprint) is flagged as malicious in the [Cardano Scam Token Registry](https://github.com/BrockCruess/Cardano-Scam-Token-Registry).
 Asset ID must start with `asset...`

+### `/remind [time] [user (optional)] [message (optional)]`
+Set a reminder.
+- `time`: Specify the duration until the reminder (e.g., "30m", "1h", "1h 30m").
+Maximum 24 days.
+- `user`: (Optional) Mention a user to remind.
+Defaults to the command user.
+- `message`: (Optional) A custom message for the reminder (max 200 characters).
+Default: "This is your reminder!"

+The bot will send a DM to the target user after the specified time.
+If the target user posts any message in the channel where the reminder was set *after* the reminder was set but *before* it's due, the reminder will be automatically cancelled and removed.

 <br/>